ethyl2/fav-games/README.md

 ## Possible Future Features

-- Dixit Practice page where a user is given a clue and then tries to guess the correct image.
 - More game pages!
+- More online games to add to the list
 - Any other ideas?

 ---